Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 ## Create `Configmap` with FQDN of the primary mgmt node

-NOTE: The below steps needs to be performed on the CSM cluster either on master or worker node.
+NOTE: The following steps need to be performed on the CSM cluster, either on the master or worker node.

 1. (`ncn-mw#`) Check if `configmap` `cray-sysmgmt-health-redfish` already exists.